joury34/UIGame/README.md

 Assets: Screenshots of the given user interface that have been edited by removing the background and text.

-UI Source: Screenshots were extracted from the given user interface.
-To separate the button borders and design features, the background and text were eliminated.

 Font: Pixelyfy Sans was used for all button text.